 - High implementation cost.
 Implementing IoT solutions for education requires significant hardware and software power.
 To deploy a custom platform, or a connected device, public offices or school principals would have to hire a robust tech team skilled in software development, data science, and other fields.
 Hardware license fees and maintenance costs are other factors that increase the cost of an IoT product.
 Unfortunately, not all publicly funded schools can afford such expensive innovations and design custom IoT solutions.

 - In-class ethics.
 Other than offering new ways to handle assignments and grade knowledge, an IoT-based tool needs to provide mechanisms that help prevent cheating, plagiarism, or other forms of academic dishonesty.
 Before implementing global IoT-based data sharing systems, the worldwide tech community needs to design a framework for fighting fraud and ensuring all shared data is tamper-proof.

 - Lack of data processing infrastructure.
 When implementing IoT solutions, public office workers and educational facility managers need to choose a reliable computing platform and data tools.
 The on-premises infrastructure some institutions adopt for data storage is likely too outdated and unstable to empower connected IoT-based solutions.

 - Security and privacy concerns.
+This is one of the major IoT development challenges.
 Collecting and processing various forms of digital data will put educational institutions on the map for hacking threats.
 Before deploying an IoT solution, project stakeholders need to build a contingency plan for data breaches, security attacks, and other threats.
 Increasing awareness regarding the importance of data security among students is an essential part of the innovation implementation process.